aaron-bini-301/portland-301d4/class04_thr_templates/blog/README.md

-# Templates
+# Lab 02 Pair Coding: Templates &amp; Typography
-Update your blog app to use Handlebars templates.
+Update your blog app to use Handlebars templates and a nice font(s).

 ## Pair Coding Set-up
 For pair coding, work in one repo.
 Decide whose repo to use for this lab, then make sure the other person is added as a collaborator.
 Regardless of who's driving, the driver should work with her/his own **clone** of that repo, then push to the repo before switching roles.
 The new driver should "git pull" to get the latest changes into his/her laptop's workspace.